anmolchawla/Data-Visualization---LA-County-Parks-and-Centers-Visualization/SCF-HOWTO.md

 1. Create `public_html` directory (folder) if it does not exist.
 2. Copy your files into `public_html`.
 3. Make `public_html` folder and files publicly readable.
-4. Check the page is accessible on your browser.
+4. Check that the pages is accessible on your browser.

 ## Software to connect